KriztoferY/pydsa-queue/README.md

 **PyDSA - Queue** (`pydsa-queue`) is a suite of Python namespaced packages that provides implementations of the Queue ADT and related algorithms.

+Two implementations of the Queue ADT are included in the project off the shelf:

+* `CircArrayQueue` : Circular array based implementation

+* `SLListQueue` : Singly linked list based implementation

 Different implementations of the Queue ADT are defined in separate modules.

 ```python